AlessioCasco/AWS-CSA-2019-study-notes/Course/S3/README.md

   * Bucket policies: Permission bucket wide
   * Access control list: Permissions that can be applied to the single object

-* Encryption:
+* Encryption types:
-  * In transit: from to your bucket, HTTPS for example
+  * In transit: from to your bucket, HTTPS for example (Using SSl/TLS)
   * At rest:
     * Server-side encryption:
       * S3 Managed Keys: SSE-S3 (Keys are managed by S3)
       * Key Management Service: SS3-KMS the customer manages the keys
       * Server-side encryption: Here you manage the keys, and Amazon manage the writes
     * Client-side Encryption: You encrypt the data and you upload it encrypted to S3

 ## [Amazon Storage](https://aws.amazon.com/products/storage/)